-One way of highlighting this approach, as part of a teaching programme, is to look not only at how products are designed but also at how their components can fail.
+One way of highlighting this approach, as part of a eaching programme, is to look not only at how products are designed but also at how their components can fail.
 Case studies provide a useful way of looking at this, particularly those that incorporate a range of engineering disciplines.
 This is intended to be a book which can help learning, rather than a chronology of engineering experience.
 The case studies have been chosen from real life engineering design projects.

 Their purpose is to expose students to a wide variety of design activities and situations, including those which have incomplete or imperfect information.
 The student is also introduced to positive aspects such as the innovation and forward-thinking that make ‘good design’ what it is.
 The three traditional parts of the design process: conceptual design, embodiment design and detailed engineering design, appear in many of the case studies; in some they are separated for clarity, but in others they are left ‘mixed up’-the way that they often occur in the real design world.

 All the case studies contain a certain amount of innovation- one of the themes of this book is to encourage the student to be innovative, to try new ideas, whilst not losing sight of sound and well-proven engineering practice.
 The chapters are written in a way that requires the student to perform tasks related to each case study.
 I believe that this is the best way of learning.
 The method of approaching design problems is all-important so different methodologies are identified and explained, in Chapter 2.